 Historically, India is known for its contributions to philosophy, religion, and mathematics.
 Under the rule of Jawaharlal Nehru, India's first prime minister, the nation underwent a transformation.
 Nehru believed that India needed to update their technology to compete with that of the Western world.
 A priority was placed on the development of nuclear technologies, both for power generation and for military purposes.
 The Indian Institute of Technology was formed to increase the Indian education system's focus on learning skills related to technology.
 In today's world, technology is a huge part of the Indian economy and provides many Indian workers with employment.

-Many American chain restaurants opened in India have found that Indians view American food as unhealthy and lacking taste.
-These restaurants realized that the best way to find success in the Indian restaurant market is to create menu items which are hybrids between their staple American recipes and Indian cuisine.
+Many North American chain restaurants opened in India have found that Indians view North American food as unhealthy and lacking taste.
+These restaurants realized that the best way to find success in the Indian restaurant market is to create menu items which are hybrids between their staple North American recipes and Indian cuisine.

-As a foreigner in India, it is common for restaurants to serve you food that is less-spicy on the assumption that you would not enjoy it otherwise.
+As a foreigner in India, it is common for restaurants to serve you food that is less spicy on the assumption that you would not enjoy it otherwise.
 If you do enjoy spicy food, it is advisable to make the restaurant aware of this in advance.

 A large portion of India’s national budget in the 1990s was devoted to upgrading the transportation system to a world-class level.
-Many Indians travel by bicycle or by foot and rickshaws are still a popular mode of transportation, especially in rural locations.
+Many Indians travel by bicycle or by foot, and rickshaws are still a popular mode of transportation, especially in rural locations.
 To transport both goods and people throughout India, the country relies on the public transportation system.

 A taxi is a quick and safe way to get around an Indian city.
 Taxi companies face heavy competition from auto rickshaw drivers, which is one of the reasons why Indian taxi rates are some of the lowest in the world.
 Depending on how busy a pick-up location is, an English teacher can simply put out their arm and hail a cab, or hire one from a taxi stand.
 For a higher rate, newer taxis may be available and often feature air conditioning.
 App-based ride companies such as Uber are also very popular in India, especially in urban areas.

 In addition to being an excellent way to get from point A to point B, the Indian railway is a great way to explore and experience India and its countryside.
 Like many rail companies, Indian Railways allows riders the ability to customize their commute with various ticket classes.